Trigonometry of partially truncated triangles and tetrahedra: Background: the meaning of vectors in the hyperboloid model

 We begin by reviewing Ratcliffe's notation from Chapter 3 of \cite{Ratcliffe}, which we will generally follow in describing the hyperboloid model of hyperbolic space.
 The \textit{Lorentzian inner product} of $\bx = (x_1,\hdots,x_{n+1})$ and $\by=(y_1,\hdots,y_{n+1})\in\mathbb{R}^{n+1}$ is defined as

-and $\bx$ is said to be \textit{space-like}, \textit{light-like}, or \textit{time-like} respectively as $\bx\circ\bx$ is positive, zero, or negative.
+and $\bx\ne\mathbf{0}$ is said to be \textit{space-like}, \textit{light-like}, or \textit{time-like} respectively as $\bx\circ\bx$ is positive, zero, or negative.
 The \textit{Lorentzian norm} of $\bx$ is $\|\bx\| = \sqrt{\bx\circ\bx}$, where the square root is taken to be positive, zero, or positive imaginary in the respective cases above.
 The \textit{light cone} is the set of light-like vectors, and its \textit{interior} is the set of time-like vectors.
 A time-like or light-like vector is \textit{positive} if its first entry is.
-The \textit{hyperboloid model} $\mathbb{H}^{n}$ of hyperbolic space is the set of positive vectors with Lorentzian norm $i$ in $\mathbb{R}^{n+1}$, equipped with the distance $d_H$ defined by
+We note that the following version of the Cauchy-Schwartz inequality follows from the usual one, see eg.~formula (1.0.2) of \cite{DeB_Delaunay}: